 - 1. In general, the Preliminary Employer Pension Rate equals the sum of the rates for the Employer Normal Cost and the Unfunded Liability; and the Final Employer Pension Rate is the greater of the Preliminary Pension Rate and any Pension Rate Floor or Collar stated in the Retirement Code.
-The Total Employer Rate is the sum of the Final Employer Pension Rate, Act 5 Employer DC Rate and the Employer Health Insurance Rate. - 2.
+The Total Employer Rate is the sum of the Final Employer Pension Rate, Act 5 Employer DC Rate and the Employer Health Insurance Premium Assistance Rate. - 2.
 The Final Employer Pension rate is limited by the Act 120 of 2010 pension rate collars for fiscal years 2012 through 2016. - 3.
 At its January 2009 meeting, the Board voted to reduce the interest rate from 8.50% to 8.25% for the June 30, 2008 valuation and to 8.00% for subsequent valuations. - 4.
 Act 46 of 2010 recertified the fiscal year ended June 30, 2011 pension rate from 7.58% to 5.00%. - 5.
 Revised actuarial assumptions based on a five-year experience review ended June 30, 2010 were used to determine the contributions for the fiscal year ending June 30, 2013 and thereafter, which include an interest rate of 7.50%. - 6.
 Revised actuarial assumptions based on a five-year experience review ended June 30, 2015 were used to determine the contributions for the fiscal year ending June 30, 2018 and thereafter, which include an interest rate of 7.25%. - 7.
 It is assumed that new members through June 30, 2019 are Class T-E members and after June 30, 2019, it is assumed that 65% of new members elect Class T-G membership, 30% elect Class T-H membership and 5% elect DC Only participation under Act 5.
 In addition, the above rate is an average DC contribution rate.
-Actual rate will vary by employer.
+Actual rate will vary by employer based on Class T-G, Class T-H, and Class DC only memberships. - Not Available